 Should I clean my beard straightener?

 Beard straighteners must be cleaned regularly to prevent the spread of bacteria or debris within your facial hair.
-Here is a helpful guide on how to clean a beard straightener.

 Is it safe to use a beard straightener?